Creating a custom environment key for safe area insets

 #endif

-Note that UIWindow is only available in iOS and tvOS, which is why we wrap the extension in an #if.
+Note that UIWindow is only available in iOS & tvOS, which is why we wrap the code in #if.

-We must also be able to convert the windows UIKit-specific insets to SwiftUI, which we can do like this:
+We must also convert the UIKit-specific window insets to SwiftUI, which we can do like this:

 #if canImport(UIKit)